MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 | Balanced | 128 |
 | Maximum  | 256 |

-While the drop down allows for the above settings, we also allow for the use of custom values between 4 and 256.
+While the drop-down allows for the above settings, we also allow for the use of custom values between 4 and 256.

 > [!NOTE]
 > The actual number of ITO used can be found in the Copy activity output _usedDataIntegrationUnits_ field.